Jozdien/AI-For-Dummies/Week I/README.md

 Then this operation would identify *vertical* lines in an image.
 Like these, deep learning algorithms have many sets of numbers to identify very basic patterns in images.

-This kind of operation is called a **convolution**, used in one of the most popular forms of deep learning, convolutional neural networks (CNNs).
+This kind of operation is called a **convolution** or a **filter**, used in one of the most popular forms of deep learning, convolutional neural networks (CNNs).
 In other words, a convolution is an operation done on an image to simplify it into more familiar concepts such as "horizontal line" or "circle" or the like.

 Now, from these smaller matrices we get after a convolution, we can get concepts that are composed of the previous elementary concepts; such as "box" or "wheel", with a further convolution.
 These inner convolutions are what we call **hidden layers**, because they're hidden between the input pixels, and the output we see (and middle layers just doesn't sound as cool).
 During the training stage, when the computer is building the model, it learns to optimize on certain parameters.
 The more parameters, the more complex the data that can be understood.